jeabjeab2620/CityHack2022/README.md

 3. Open-source medical library for the public

 ## Tech used (as many as required)
-1. Prediction model - Artificial Neural Networks (ANN)
+1. Prediction model - Artificial Neural Networks (ANN) using LSTM
 2. UI development and web Development
 3. Regression model application to Neural Networks
 4. AWS SageMaker and GPU Accelerators